-- A lightweight and performant Web Server named “Undertow“.
+- A lightweight and fast Web Server named “Undertow“.
 This Web server provides support for legacy Web applications (JSP / Servlets) as well for JSF and RESTful interfaces.

 - A Batch Job scheduler to execute Tasks and Jobs

-- MicroProfile compatibility with the version 3.3 of Eclipse MicroProfile Specifications.
+- Finally, MicroProfile compatibility with the version 4.1 of MicroProfile Specifications.

 The following picture shows the core components of WildFly architecture:

 Although the application server is a monolithic piece of software which provides several services, you can easily provision a version of WildFly tailored for your needs.
 The tool which is used to provision the server layers is called Galleon and you can read an introduction to it here: Provisioning WildFly with Galleon

 The application server can be booted into two different modes depending on the number of server instances to be managed:

 • managed domain – allows to run and manage a multi-server topology.
 It is suitable when multiple instances of the server needed.
 In such case it provides a common administration for all instances.

 • standalone server – is appropriate when managing only a single server instance.